msg-systems/datamodeljs/README.md

 ## Debugging entity class and objects

 Since the `dataManager` does quite some jobs for us and a data model might be slightly huge and complex *datamodeljs* enables a little debugging help for developers.

+		dataManager.dump() : void

-Using the `dump` function on the `dataManager` shows you three lists of information:
+Using the `dump` function on the `dataManager` shows you two lists with information:

 1. a full list of all defined classes and their specification
 2. a full list of all defined entity objects ordered by class
 	- once as an arrayed list
 	- and once as an object map allowing access by primary key
-3. a list of all entity states ordered by class
-	- accessing the flags `dirty`, `deleted`, `transient` and `stub`

 So at any time during development, application test and application runtime it should be possible to get an insight to what the `dataManager` handles.